-In this article, I am going to tell you how I organized it, what I have seen and the best hotel you can use.
+In this article, I am going to tell you how I organized it, what I have seen and the best hotels where to stay in Baja California Sur.

 I went to Baja California for a house and pet sit assignment, which is my favorite way to travel now, as I get to stay for a long time in a place living like a local and surrounded by my furry friends.

-But, as you know when you really want something and that is the right thing to do for you, magic happens, always.
+I believe that when you really want something and that is the right thing to do for you, magic happens, always.
+And I was right.

 In fact, when a friend of mine knew about my stay in Baja California, she didn’t hesitate to join me when my house sitting assignment was over and we would have driven around the island.

 Timing was also perfect because we were in full whale seasons, where the gray whales and other spices would be passing by the coast of Baja California.
 We were beyond excited: we planned it and we did it.
 A friend of mine joined us last minute.

 Things just couldn’t get any better than that, but actually did.

 In this post, you will also understand why if you decide to travel to Baja California, a road trip is the best option as it will allow you to reach the best places to visit in Baja California Sur..